Tutorial - Enable your Web Apps to sign-in users and call APIs with the Microsoft identity platform for developers

 From your shell or command line:

-Given that the name of the sample is pretty long, that it has sub-folders and so are the name of the referenced NuGet pacakges, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.
+⚠️ Given that the name of the sample is quite long, and so are the names of the referenced packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

-- We recommend that you start by the first part 1.
+- We recommend that you start from chapter 1.
 WebApp signs-in users with Microsoft identity (OIDC) where you will learn how to sign-in users within your own organization

-- It's however possible to start at any phase of the tutorial as the full code is provided in each folder.
+- It's however possible to start at any chapter of the tutorial as the full code is provided in each folder.

 Community Help and Support